au-ts/libvmm/examples/benchmark/README.md

-# A simple VMM for running Linux guests

-This example is a minimal VMM that supports Linux guests and a basic buildroot/BusyBox root file system.
-This gives a basic command-line with some common Linux utilities.
+# Benchmarking!

+This is a benchmarking example utilising the various SPH benchmarks done by Martins and Pinto in the paper titled:
+'Shedding Light on Static Partitioning Hypervisors for Arm-based Mixed-Criticality Systems'

 The example currently works on the following platforms:
 * HardKernel Odroid-C4